KrystianGreblowski/to-do-list-react/README.md

 It's a task list where you can add, tick or remove tasks.
 You can also download sample tasks.

-The application uses React Router to display the task page and the author page.
+The application uses React Router to switch between the tasks page and the author page.
 The tasks entered are saved in a localStorage so that the added tasks don't disappear even after the browser is refreshed.

 This is the application I created as part of a project for the YouCode Frontend Developer course.